 One of the biggest expenses dealerships face each year is turnover.
 Not only does finding a new employee take a lot of time and money, but you then have to reinvest in proper training to get that new person up to speed.

-I’ve found that dealerships – like many other complex work environments – are negatively impacted by assumptions, something I like to call “story time.”
-Before I go into the details of how story time ruins your employer-employee relationships and leads to turnover, let’s take a second to review what motivates people in the first place.
+We’ve found that dealerships – like many other complex work environments – are negatively impacted by assumptions, something we like to call “story time.”
+Before we go into the details of how story time ruins your employer/employee relationships and leads to turnover, let’s take a second to review what motivates people in the first place.